kennethrdzg/proyectosAcademiaJava/week-3/design-patterns/observer/README.md

 ![TestResults ALT TEXT](./img/testResults.png)

 ## Coverage
 The Eclipse IDE provides a **Coverage** feature, which allows developers to observe how much of their code is actually being executed.
-This feature can be used to determine if some instructions aren't being executed at all, or if unexpected behavior is ocurring (like in try-catch statements).
+This feature can be used to determine if some instructions aren't being executed at all, or if unexpected behavior is occurring (like in try-catch statements).

 Most programs don't reach a 100% coverage, but a good developer should attempt to reach a high coverage percentage nonetheless.